Computationally Efficient Simulation of Queues: The R Package queuecomputer: Examples

-So the first two customers had no waiting time but Dashawn had to wait for an available server.
+So the first two customers had no waiting time, but Devante had to wait for an available server.
 We can compute the waiting times for all three customers in this manner: